Posted by Mary Elizabeth Sings on the “Get Schooled” blog of the Atlanta Journal-Constitution on November 25, 2016:

 Thank you, Ed, for more interesting thought about Obama.
 I think he is the antithesis of Donald Trump, and our nation will suffer greatly under Trump because Trump mainly is going to look after himself.
 Obama, on the other hand, has truly tried to help the nation, not simply himself.

-We must remember that President Obama was never a student of educational delivery, as we have been, so that his perceptions relative to how to improve education will have its limitations.
+We must remember that President Obama was never a student of educational delivery, as we have been, so that his perceptions relative to how to improve education will have their limitations.
 He was a student of law and of social justice so that I believe we must keep ourselves from broad sweeping his thinking and merit simply because he does not see the light in educational delivery based on a collaborative model as we do.
 Please read his Nobel Peace Prize Acceptance Speech in full.

 It is always a pleasure to debate and discuss with you.
 That more than anything should demonstrate the value of a collaborative spirit within our public schools more than a competitive one, for readers of this blog.